AlieZ22/IMRSim/README.md

 - **The kernel module** is designed based on the Device Mapper framework to build the structure of the disk simulator and implement the required functions (read, write, stage allocation strategy, etc.).
 - **The user interface program** is a extensible tool to build the channel between the user and the simulator.
 IMRSim uses the ioctl interface provided by Devcie Mapper to build a set of configuration tools that can be used by users.
 The user interface program is developed in the user space using the C standard library.

-More details can be found in the paper.
+More details can be found in the paper (IMRSim: A Disk Simulator for Interlaced Magnetic Recording Technology).

-## Source
+## Source (version 1.1.0)

-You can get IMRSim at the following link:
+You can get IMRSim V1.1.0 at the following link:

 1. github: [AlieZ22/IMRSim: A Disk Simulator for Interlaced Magnetic Recording Technology (github.com)](https://github.com/AlieZ22/IMRSim)
 3. get in touch with us.